-Primary resource consumption was natural gas with 81,665 MWh, electricity at 28,958 MWh (our own power generation amounted to 5,954 MWh), liquid nitrogen at 351 tonnes, 30,173 litres of fuel oil and 54,212 litres of fuel.
+Primary resource consumption was natural gas with 82,038 MWh, electricity at 30,467 MWh (our own power generation amounted to 6,286 MWh), liquid nitrogen at 286 tonnes, 27,030 litres of fuel oil and 52,495 litres of fuel.

-Drinking water consumption in 2019 registered 404,432 cubic metres.
+Drinking water consumption in 2020 registered 403,591 cubic metres.
 Wastewater from production is treated in a proprietary facility before being released to the public network.
+A new disposal system was installed in 2020 for the more effective treatment of sewage sludge.

 Waste volumes in production are in direct relationship to the volumes of plasma processed, with the largest portion comprising organic solvents (waste alcohols).
 These are required for fractionation of the plasma respective its separation and purification.
-89% of the total waste volume of 9,483 tonnes was recycled or harvested for reuse.
-The remaining just over 11% was mainly used for thermal production.
+90% of the total waste volume of 9,636 tonnes was recycled or harvested for reuse.
+The remaining just over 10% was mainly used for thermal production.
 To ensure professional waste management, Biotest has commissioned several specialised waste disposal service providers, which are audited by Biotest on a case-by-case basis.
 In addition to this, Biotest also participates in the dual system for recycling sales packagings.

-In 2018, the separation rate of 90% required by the 2017 amendment to the Commercial Waste Ordinance was achieved and certified.
-We are assuming that the checks for 2019 carried out in March 2020 will show a similar result.
+The separation quota of 90 % required by the 2017 amendment to the German Commercial Waste Ordinance [Gewerbeabfallverordnung] was safely met and certified with a quota of over 92 % in the review carried out in March 2020.